Monolith Mystery

 Another Lark?

-The volunteers want me to think up another lark?
+The volunteers from my lark want me to think up another lark?
 Hmmmm.
 What about this?
 I’ve long wanted to make a sculpture, of sorts, a mile long.
 It would be a single line of text, on pavement, of a selection from Huckleberry Finn, the best Black Lives Matter story that ever could be written, taken from the most important work of literature ever written on this continent, with “n…..” used to substitute for the word that had no negative connotations when it was written (and therefore could return to that status someday).
 It could be laid down with spray chalk sprayed through templates.
 There are spray chalks that wash away in the rain.
 So it should be done in summer during a dry spell so it would last a few weeks.
 It possibly could start at the exit from the Freedom Center, Cincinnati’s Underground Railroad Museum, snake across the bridge through Kentucky and back to where it would end at the entrance to The Freedom Center in Ohio where one finally was on the northern side of the Mason Dixon line.
 But other cities could be appropriate too.

 Could part of the lark be helping to do the crowd funding to finance it (to pay for templates for all that text, a pallet load of spray chalk, permits, feeding the people spraying the chalk, etc.)?